Amari Pattaya Launches Enchanting Beach Lawn Glamping Experience At Thailand's Tranquil Pattaya Bay

 A slice of paradise on the pristine shores of Pattaya Bay, away from the hustle-and-bustle, Amari Pattaya is a luxurious, family-friendly resort, with spaces thoughtfully designed for that comforting home-from-home experience, with sand, sea and surf provided aplenty.
 With unparalleled views of the azure waters, golden sands and lush greenery, this iconic, tranquil resort embodies the essence of Thai hospitality.
 From its elegantly appointed rooms and suites to its world-class amenities, every aspect of Amari Pattaya is designed to offer guests an unforgettable stay.
 Whether lounging by the infinity pool, rejuvenating at the Breeze Spa, or savouring delectable cuisine at its signature restaurants, guests are treated to a truly unforgettable retreat and invited to discover the beauty of this Thai coastal paradise.
 Younger group members will be well-entertained with a comprehensive Kids Club, large pool complete with fountains and slides, and play park.
 Making family trips, multi-generational travel, or travelling with a group, easier than ever, Amari Pattaya offers 2-3 bedroom Amari Suites.
 The vibrant buzz of Pattaya's modern city malls are also nearby for those looking to add shopping and exploration into their trip.

-Prices at Amari Pattaya start from 3,250 THB per night (approximately GBP £71), based on two sharing a Deluxe room on a room only basis.
-Stay before 30th June 2024 and receive an exclusive 20% discount on food and beverages from the à la carte menu, when booked online using the 'Web Exclusive Package'.
-For bookings, please visit: /special-offers
+Prices at Amari Pattaya start from 3,250 THB per night (approximately GBP 71), based on two sharing a Deluxe room on a room only basis.
+Stay before 30th June 2024 and receive an exclusive 20% discount on food and beverages from the la carte menu, when booked online using the 'Web Exclusive Package'.
+For bookings, please visit:

 For more information on Amari Pattaya, please visit: